Working with large sites in Local

 Another option when pushing the full site to your host is to use a migration.
 Below are links for migrating to Flywheel or WP Engine.

 To migrate a site to a host other than Flywheel or WP Engine, there are a couple of options as well.
-One is to download a plugin like All in One WP Migration.
-Check out this forum post for helpful tips when using this method.
-Another is to download the plugin BackWPup, to backup the local site and FTP the site to your remote host.
+One is to download a plugin like WP Migrate.
+Check out this help doc for helpful tips when using this method.

 How to optimize my large site